lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 - A timestamped transcript file in the script directory
 - A timestamped JSON file `HostPool_yyyyMMddHHmmss.json` in the `Backup` subfolder of the script directory as a reminder of the deployed HostPool(s) configuration
-- A .rdg file on the Desktop with all the information to connect to the Session Hosts (cf. [here](#remote-desktop-connection-manager))
+- A .rdg file on the Desktop with all the information to connect to the Session Hosts
 - A dedicated Organization Unit (OU) in the Active Directory domain for every HostPool

 ![Organization Units](docs/ou.jpg)